lehzhu/reaction/fixtures/dom/README.md

 yarn dev
 ```

-The `dev` command runs a script that copies over the local build of react into
+The `dev` command runs a script that copies over the local build of reaction into
 the public directory.